 Quinn has long had a rocky relationship with animal-rights groups such as NYclass and People for the Ethical Treatment of Animals, or PETA, both of which support phasing out horse-drawn carriages and replacing them with electric-powered replicas of early-20th century automobiles.
 NYclass says Quinn has not supported legislation that would facilitate the transition.

 In 2010, Quinn helped push through a bill to increase the fare for horse-drawn carriage rides and provide more vacation time for horses, but animal-rights activists say that doesn’t go far enough.
-Major cities such as Paris, London, Toronto and Beijing have all banned carriage horses.
+They argue that major cities such as Paris, London, Toronto and Beijing have all banned carriage horses.

 Quinn Hates Animals is not the first anti-Quinn attack site launched by NYclass.
 In March, the group the group launched Bullies for Christine Quinn, a Tumblr blog that features memes of famous fictional bullies such as Biff Tannen and Gordon Gekko wielding “Christine Quinn for Mayor” signs.
 The blog was an effort to capitalize on Quinn’s reputation for pushy and vindictive political tactics, as detailed in a recent New York Times article.